Conserve Resource Efficiency

 Hazardous and non-hazardous waste generation and treatment: disposal and recovery

-The total amount of industrial waste generated by the chemical industry varies between 8 and 18 million metric tons, 25 to 50% of which is hazardous waste.
-The global economic recession in 2008-2009 resulted clearly in a reduced amount of waste.
+The total amount of industrial waste generated by the chemical industry varies between 9 and 15 Mt per year, 28 to 44% of which is hazardous waste.
+The global economic recession in 2008-2009 resulted in a reduced amount of transferred waste.
 This amount increased over the period 2009-2013.
 The lower amount of waste generated in 2014 till 2016, alongside an increase of the production index, suggests a further improvement of the resource efficiency, but this trend did not continue as considerable amounts of mainly non-hazardous waste were reported in 2017 and 2018.
-Data for 2018, 2019 and 2020 are not completely reported in the E-PRTR yet.

-Hazardous and non-hazardous waste over the production index
+Hazardous and non-hazardous waste tranfers by the EU27 chemical industry

 Associated SDG targets